ChuckJonas/bad-ass-salesforce-stack/README.md

 Unfortunately the port isn't currently managed from a single point and must be updated in 2 places:

-1. in `package.json`, under the `config` section, update `PORT` constant
+1. in `.npmrc`, under the `devServerPort` section
-2. in `/force-app/main/default/pages/App.Page`, update the "Local Asset" panel: `https://localhost:XXXX/app.js`
+2. in `/force-app/main/default/pages/App.Page`, update the "Local Asset" panel: `https://localhost:XXXX/app.js`.

+*TIP: If you need multiple devs working on different ports, update the page to pull port from a custom setting!*

 ### vscode Chrome Debugger